RevenueHunt/docs/docs/reference/index.md

 **SMTP Port** - Set the SMTP port (25, 465, 587 or 2525)

 **test connection & activate** - Once you've provided all your credentials you can test if the connection to your SMTP server is succesful.
-If you see an error check your SMTP settings with the help of a third party tool such as[Gmass](https://www.gmass.co/smtp-test) or any other SMTP test site.
+If you see an error check your SMTP settings with the help of a third party tool such as [Gmass](https://www.gmass.co/smtp-test) or any other SMTP test site.
 If your settings work as intended there, they should work on our end, too.
 If you’re having issues, please get in touch with your developer / SMTP provider.

 ### Shop App (Beta)